Skip to content

 When it comes to underground construction, the enemy can be summed up in one word: the combined forces of "water" and "earth."
 (Omitted) When the "earth" becomes soil or sand that easily crumbles, and water joins in, it becomes extremely difficult to deal with.
 We must somehow drive away this water.

 With the Tanna Tunnel, after much difficulty with the spring water, they decided to dig a "drainage shaft."
-(Omitted) So, how long were the drainage shafts that were effective?
-In total, the Atami entrance was just under 20,000 feet long, and the Mishima entrance was just over 28,000 feet long.
-(Omitted) The tunnel is about 25,700 feet long, so they dug nearly twice as long.
+(Omitted) So, how long the drainage shaft that was effective?
+In total, the Atami entrance was just under 6,100m long, and the Mishima entrance was just over 8,484m long.
+(Omitted) The tunnel is about 8,180m long, so they dug nearly twice as long.

 These large public structures that are useful to the lives of the masses are the culmination of the labor of many people whose names will eventually be forgotten.
 Whatever their fate, I would like to offer these structures the anonymous praise of "I don't know who built them, but they are wonderful."